 Since Zwift was released, there has been a steady run of updates and new features.
 This post has been set up as the UNOFFICIAL Zwift User manual, to keep abreast of the changes and document the tips, tricks, issues and information which has been announced and also discovered by the world of Zwift riders.
 I aim to keep this manual updated as new information comes up, and things change.
 So #RideON

-This Zwift User Manual is NOT affiliated with, a endorsed by Zwift, I was just lucky enough to have access to the “golden ticket” to the early beta test, the Fan Manual has been updated since then.
+This Zwift User Manual is NOT affiliated with, or endorsed by Zwift; I was just lucky enough to have access to the “golden ticket” to the early beta test, the Fan Manual has been updated since then.
 I’m aiming for this post to work as a Zwift User Manual for those looking at Zwift in the first instance.
-In addition to the essential Zwift User Manual, this page also covers useful hints and tips for getting startednge
+In addition to the essential Zwift User Manual, this page also covers useful hints and tips for getting started

 A lot of the detailed information has come about from the excellent community that is the Facebook Zwift Riders group

 Any links on this page are not affiliated and are just there to help you out.